 Allow yourself enough time to pack.
 First pack items you won’t need right away, such as articles stored in the basement, garage, or attic.
 Wait and pack things you’ll use right up to the moving day last.
 Packing room by room will help you stay organized.

-Invert box, fold in flaps.
-Place one or two long pieces of plastic packing tape across center seam, and one piece along each side seam.
-Do not cover any printing
+Invert the box and fold the flaps.
+Place one or two long pieces of packing tape across the center seam, and one along each side seam.
+Try not to cover any printing.

 .
 Make bottom cushion